lhtin/You-Dont-Know-JS/types & grammar/ch3.md

 **What!?** Firefox puts an extra `,` on the end of their serialization here because as of ES5, trailing commas in lists (array values, property lists, etc.) are allowed (and thus dropped and ignored).
 So if you were to type in a `[ , , , ]` value into your program or the console, you'd actually get the underlying value that's like `[ , , ]` (that is, an array with three empty slots).
 This choice, while confusing if reading the developer console, is defended as instead making copy-n-paste behavior accurate.

-If you're shaking your head or rolling your eyes about now, you're not alone!
-Shrugs.
+If you're shaking your head or rolling your eyes about now, you're not alone! __Shrugs__.

 Unfortunately, it gets worse.
 More than just confusing console output, `a` and `b` from the above code snippet actually behave the same in some cases **but differently in others**: